Dummy-Bug/Quora-Question-Pairs/README.md

 Metric(s):

-* log-loss : https://www.kaggle.com/wiki/LogarithmicLoss ,it makes sense to use log-loss as performance metric as we don't want to just classify question pair to be 0 or 1 rather we also want the probability , and whenever we need the probability values log-loss is the best metric to use.
+* log-loss : https://www.kaggle.com/wiki/LogarithmicLoss ,it makes sense to use log-loss as performance metric as we don't want to just classify question pair to be 0 or 1 rather we also want the probability , and whenever we need the probability values log-loss is the best metric to use.Log-Loss is a metric used to assess the model performance by taking the probabilities of a point belonging to a particular class, into consideration.
+Every time, the default threshold of 0.5 might not be appropriate.
+Sometimes the thresholds do vary.
+For example, if we want to predict whether a person is having a disease or not.
+By default, the threshold value used to decide the class label is 0.5. (ie., if P(yq=1|xq)>0.5, then the person is having the disease, or else no)
+So every time 0.5 is not the best threshold.
+Sometimes from the domain expertise and various factors, the threshold might go to 0.7 or 0.8 depending on the problem we are working on.
+In such a case, we need to go for the probabilistic estimates and assess the model performance, by taking these probabilistic estimates into consideration.
+In such a case, Log-Loss is the best metric to be used.
+Log-Loss is the best metric to be used when we are working on a multi-class classification problem.

 * Binary Confusion Matrix
  This is our secondary matrix.
 We will also use the Binary Matrix to understand what is happening.
 Using it we can use precision , recall , tpr , fpr , tnr and fnr .